Wisc-HCI/TabulaUI/README.md

-# TraceryMobileUI
+# TabulaUI
-A mobile UI for Tabula (formerly called Tracery).
+A mobile UI for Tabula.

 ### Description